 Smoking causes more preventable deaths in England than anything else.
 It’s putting the NHS and social care services under immense pressure: we spend £3.6 billion every year treating diseases caused by smoking.
-Speaking to your patients about their smoking has huge potential benefits - whether or not they have related health problems.
+Speaking to people about their smoking has huge potential benefits - whether or not they have related health problems.

-The patient has to want to quit
+The smoker has to want to quit

 People only stop smoking when they’re ready and want to do it.
 Being asked to quit by friends, family or healthcare professionals rarely leads to someone stopping successfully.
 If they’re not ready, there’s not much you can do.

 Keep the lines of communication open so you can ask them about their smoking again in the future.
 Sometimes it takes lots of little nudges for people to see that smoking is harming them, so keep on raising the topic.